FormingWorlds/Love.jl/examples/PoroviscoelasticTides/README.md

 Figures will be created by running `PoroviscoelasticTides.ipynb` in your favourite Jupyter notebook environment.

+If this is your first time running Julia in a Jupyter environment, you need to add the Julia kernal to Jupyter.
+Do this by first starting the Julia REPL with `julia`, then
+    '''sh
+    julia> ]
+    pkg> add IJulia
+    '''

+To ensure that Julia installs

-In the `examples/PoroviscoelasticTides` directory, begin a Jupyter sever
+In the `PoroviscoelasticTides` directory, begin a Jupyter server
    ```sh
    jupyter notebook PoroviscoelasticTides.ipynb
    ```